Arombolosh/PVTool/README.md

 - insulation material
 - PV panel (from database or using own parameters)

-Simulation predicts energy production (annual integral) for various PCM layer thicknesses and optimum of revenue increaes in contrast to increased installation costs.
+Simulation predicts energy production (annual integral) for various PCM layer thicknesses and determines optimum of revenue increase in contrast to installation costs.

 ## Directory Structure